cesar-rocha/UpperOceanSeasonality/README.md

 Support
 -------
-This research is supported by NSF and NASA.
+This research was supported NSF (OCE1357047) and NASA (NNX13AE44G,NNX13AE85G,NNX16AH67G).

 Acknowledgments
 ----------------
 Thanks to the technical support of NASA's Advanced Supercomputing Division.